createcandle/install-scripts/README.md

 ```

+### Creating the disk image from an SD card

+MAC OS
-Extracting the disk image from an SD card.
-In this example the SD card is at /dev/disk4, but it could be a different address!
+Note: in this example the SD card is at /dev/disk4, but it could be a different address!

 ```
-# Find the /dev address of the SD card
+# Find the actual /dev/ address of the SD card
 diskutil list

 # Then make sure the SD card is not mounted: